Where to Stay: On Disney Property or Off-Site?

 - Will I have my car/rental car?

 - Will I be spending most of my time visiting Disney attractions, or will I be visiting non-Disney attractions too?

-Some Advantages and Disadvantages of Each Choice
+Advantages and Disadvantages of Both Options

 - More likely to find rooms in desired price range at the last minute.